Curriculum: Translation and Localization Management

 If you are fulfilling the language requirement through language studies courses you will take a minimum of 8 credits of language studies courses at the 300-level or higher.
 For the other 8 credits needed to satisfy the language requirement (16 credits total), you have the flexibility to take more language studies courses, intercultural competence courses, linguistics courses, and/or translation courses (if you pass the Language and Skills Test).
 If you are not taking translation courses and do not have any training in translation, you also need to take the course Principles of Translation in your first semester.

 Please note that you may simultaneously pursue the Language Studies for Professional Purposes specialization through your language requirement credits.

 4 credits total: 2 credits per semester for 2 semesters

 Gain real-world experience by completing a practicum, in which you either complete a substantial individual translation project, operate Globe Multilingual Services (a student-driven translation agency within the Institute), complete a paid or volunteer localization-related internship, or contribute to a research/special project such as the ROAR podcast.

 You will complete your degree with additional Localization courses and electives of your choice from any degree program.
+Popular electives include Data-Driven Localization, which will prepare you to make strategic, management-level decisions.
 Translation specialization students may choose to take additional translation courses including studying a third language.

-Participate in Localization as a Profession, a career-focused course that helps prepare you for the markets in which you may work.
+Prepare for the markets in which you may work through this career-focused course.
 In conjunction with this course, your career advisor and academic advisor will provide one-on-one coaching regarding your career goals.